CE-Modding/CE_Mods/CE - EricJ's Futuristic Assets Hidden/Future Assets Hidden/README.md

 EJ_FutureAssets_Hide

 ### Description:
-Hides any assets that are deemed too futuristic considering RHS USAF context.
-Also hides assets which are deemed to be duplicates or unuseable (EX: RHS USAF has an adequate MH-6 & UH-60)
+Hides any assets that are deemed too futuristic.

 ### Addons Required:
 ```